gazellawificom/gazella-sso/README.md

 Gazella Partner or Reseller Account:
 > Purchase here: https://gazellawifi.com/

-Your Gazella API Key "$apikey":
+Your Gazella API key "$apikey":
 > Get this here: https://sys.yoursystemurl.com/account-settings/

-A Users ID "$userID":
+A users ID "$userID":
 > If you have users get the "ID" from one here: http://sys.yoursystemurl.com/manage-user-accounts/

 ### Installing